• Where to Plant

 You can see from this photo how strong and heavy the wire is on these cages.
 The one in this picture is 6 years old and still hasn’t lost its shape.

 Also, be sure the cages you buy are at least 4 feet tall.
-Also, they should have nice long legs that can go deep in the soil for support.
+They should have long legs that can go deep in the soil for support.
+This helps the stability of the tomato plant as it grows.

 Using Tomato Cages square

-Overall I really like the square ones, they fold up for storage and are very stable.
-I have 8 of them but they seldom get used on my tomatoes because they are so handy for other plants like peas and cucumbers!!
+Overall, I really like the square ones, they fold up for storage and are very stable.
+I have eight of them, but I seldom use them for my tomatoes because they are so handy for other plants like peas and cucumbers!!

 Using Tomato Cages Round

-The round cages are very strong and go deep in the soil so that they are able to support the weight on my mature plants.
+The round cages are very strong and go deep in the soil.
+This makes it possible for them to support the weight on my mature plants.
 These are the cages I use most often in my garden and I currently have 16 of them.

 How and when to put them out